 Don’t Forget to Wipe Your Boat Down!

 After a long day out in the sun, boat maintenance isn’t exactly what you want to do.
 Trust us, we’ve been there.
 However, it helps ensure your craft is ready for the next adventure.
+Use the best boat cleaning products for a quick clean.
 Keep a durable, yet soft cloth made with PVA material like The Absorber® stored on deck.
 It’s a must-have tool for every boat owner.
 Not only does The Absorber® thoroughly dry every surface of your boat with care, but it’s also machine washable!
-Just toss it in the wash after using.
+Just toss it in the wash after using it.
 The Absorber® makes daunting boat maintenance a breeze.